maawad/gpuvdb/README.md

 # GPU-VDB

+> [!IMPORTANT]
+> This is an experimental project generated with AI assistance (Cursor).
+This project is intended for research purposes only.
+This is not a product.
+Use it at your own risk and discretion.

 **GPU-native VDB implementation for AMD GPUs**

 A high-performance sparse voxel data structure designed from the ground up for GPU execution on AMD Instinct accelerators.